Robin Bronk

 Prior to joining APCO, Bronk worked for ABC News, served as a program coordinator for a weekly education series that aired on C-SPAN and worked as a program instructor of the Close Up Foundation.

 Bronk serves on the New York Cultural Task Force, is a board member of The White House Project, The Close Up Foundation, Carmel Art & Film Festival, Gold Coast International Film Festival and Young Playwrights Inc., and is a member of the Public Relations Society of America and Women of Washington.
-She has won numerous awards and honors for her public affairs work.
+She has won awards and honors for her public affairs work.

 Bronk received her Bachelor of Arts from the Pennsylvania State University.